-Short-term financial assets and liabilities of the Group primarily consist of cash, time deposits, restricted cash, accounts receivable, advances to suppliers, prepayments and other current assets, short-term borrowings, accounts payable, amount due to Founder, advance from customers, accrued expenses and other current liabilities.
-As of December 31, 2016 and 2017, the carrying values of these financial instruments approximated to their fair values due to the short-term maturity of these instruments.
+Short-term financial assets and liabilities of the Group primarily consist of cash, time deposits, restricted cash, investment in equity security, accounts receivable, advances to suppliers, prepayments and other current assets, short-term borrowings, accounts payable, amount due to Founder, advance from customers, accrued expenses and other current liabilities.
+As of December 31, 2017 and 2018, except for investment in equity security and put option within the prepayments and other current assets account, the carrying values of these financial instruments approximated to their fair values due to the short-term maturity of these instruments.
+The Group reports investment in equity security at fair value and discloses the fair value of the investment based on level 1 in Note 4.
+The Group reports put option at fair value and discloses the fair value of the investment based on level 3 in Note 4.

 Long-term financial asset of the Group is restricted cash recognized in non-current assets.
-As of December 31, 2016 and 2017, the carrying values of restricted cash recognized in non-current assets approximated to their fair values as the interest rates approximate the rates in the market.
+As of December 31, 2017 and 2018, the carrying values of restricted cash recognized in non-current assets approximated to their fair values as the interest rates approximate the rates in the market.